SREERAM-KT/Training_Batch/README.md

 Class: Blueprint for object

-Data Encapsulation: Binding data with functions.
+Data Encapsulation: Binding data with functions using objects

 Access specifiers: specifies the accessibilty of a class/method/data within the program
    - Public: accessible to all classes